In the spirit of equality, in the spirit of equal distribution of resources, I've got an idea as to Brett Favre's retirement.

 If you lose private property, you lose your freedom.

-Now with this ever progressive tax code and basing tuition on the ability to pay, they're enslaving us all.
+Now with this ever-progressive tax code and basing tuition on the ability to pay, they're enslaving us all.

-In 1765, when the Crown put on the Stamp Act, when we had the import duties on tea, the coercive and intolerable acts to enforce those.
+In 1765, when the Crown put on the Stamp Act, when we had the import duties on tea, the coercive and intolerable acts to enforce those, the colonists were revolting about economic liberty, about freedom.

-The ability to get rich and the idea of growing wealthier means that all of your expenses become a smaller percent of your income.
+And the idea of growing wealthier means that all of your expenses become a smaller percent of your income.

 Why is it the taxes shouldn't be any different?